bcryptop2p/sellout/README.md

 # 🧐 Project philosophy

+Sell Out at it's core, is a component library for Web3 checkout experiences.
 Sell Out aims to be a delightful checkout experience for developers to easily integrate into their dApps.
 Inspired by RainbowKit, Sell Out uses a single React component to handle the entire checkout lifecycle.
 Don't ever stress about complex modals and checkout flows.
 Let Sell Out handle it so you can focus on, selling out.

 # ⚛ Components